fractalego/tree_parser/README.md

 # Simple Dependency Parser

-This repo contains a simple code on a BERT-based dependency parse.
+This repo contains a simple code on a BERT-based dependency parser.
 I wanted to build one from scratch and ended up being surprised by how easy it has become at the current level of NLP.